Home GLYDSA Calendar FAQ Rabbis have said... Safety/Health Resources/Links Contact Us

 PFLAG New York City (PFLAG NYC): meetings are a safe place for parents, families, and friends of GLBT people to share experiences and to support each other.
 PFLAG NYC meets on the Upper West Side of Manhattan at Congregation Rodeph Sholom.
 PFLAG NYC is not a religious or political group.

 Bat Kol is an Israeli support group for Orthodox Lesbians.
-Website in Hebrew, with e-mail address for e-mail in Hebrew or English.
+Website in Hebrew, click upper left for English.

 Hod is an Israeli website "written by Orthodox Jewish gay men, for Orthodox Jewish gay men, not affiliated with any organization or political movement."
 Hod aims to "provide a platform for open-minded discussion in order to facilitate understanding."
 Mostly in Hebrew, but with English pages as well.

 Keshet is a grassroots organization dedicated to creating a fully inclusive Jewish community for gay, lesbian, bisexual, and transgender Jews in the Greater Boston area and across the country; offering resources, training, and technical assistance for creating change in Jewish communities.

 The Chi-Asiron list for gay Jews (Orthodox, formerly Orthodox) in the Chicago area.
 A yahoo group.
 (Inactive since 2012.)